peterhinch/micropython-samples/SERIALISATION.md

 ## 1.2 Concurrency

-In `uasyncio` systems the transmitter presents no problem.
+In `asyncio` systems the transmitter presents no problem.
 A message is created using synchronous code, then transmitted using asynchronous code typically with a `StreamWriter`.
 In the case of ASCII protocols a delimiter - usually `b"\n"` is appended.